Nepiki/Guides/(WIP)-Tim-Burton's-The-Nightmare-Before-Christmas:-Oogie's-Revenge-(PS2).md

 **[Boss Fight - Mega Oogie, part 2]**

 This Dance Mode will actually damage you if you miss notes so be aware of that if you have a low amount of maximum health.

-Other than this, nothing much to say here.
+This is also the hardest dance in the game, so be careful not to miss too many inputs.

 </details>